 Prezi is a presentation software that makes it easy to design engaging talks.
 Instead of using just “slides” like PowerPoint, Keynote, or Google Slides, Prezi gives you more flexibility in how you design stuff.

 Once you’ve designed a presentation—or even an ebook—you can export it as a PDF to use as a lead magnet.

 You can also use PowerPoint, Keynote, or Google Slides for this if you prefer.

 What if you want to make an audio lead magnet?
 Recording audio on your phone is easy enough—but how can you edit it?

 Is the software incredible?
 Not really.
 A professional might choose something different.

-But at the same time, it is possible to produce professional-quality audio in Audacity.
+But at the same time, producing professional-quality audio in Audacity is possible.
 And if all you need to do is create an audio lead magnet, Audacity will get the job done.

 Once your lead magnet is created, you need a way to offer and send it to people who subscribe.
 Email is usually the best way.

 In ActiveCampaign, lead magnets get delivered through forms and automations.
 By building a custom form for your site (which you can embed anywhere you like), you can offer different magnets on different pages.

 Then, once a form is filled out, you can trigger automated emails that deliver the lead magnet—and even start a follow-up sequence.